metazoa-labs/anima/README.md

 ## Anima Wallet

-The first, best, and most fun wallet for the Aptos ecosystem.
+A crypto wallet for the Aptos ecosystem.

 ## Based on Tauri-Wallet
 A framework for crypto wallets using Rust and Typescript, thanks to Tauri and Svelte.